larshp/AWS_S3_SDK_for_ABAP_Z/README.md

+This is a fork, original code by https://github.com/linkeit, now deleted by LinkeIT, repo not maintained

 # AWS_S3_SDK_for_ABAP_Z
 AWS S3 for ABAP is an ABAP development wich enables native integration from ABAP to <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a>.
 You will be able to manage buckets, folders and files on <a href="https://aws.amazon.com/s3/" target="_blank">AWS S3</a>.
 It has two editions: Community and Enterprise.